Shakira: Dance and stage appearance

 Next to performing music, Shakira is dedicated to dancing.
 She credited her belly dance-derived dancing with helping her overcome shyness.
 Her distinctive style is said to combine Latin dancing with Middle Eastern belly dance, which she was exposed to because of her Lebanese heritage.
 As Shakira said, "because my father is of 100 percent Lebanese descent, I am devoted to Arabic tastes and sounds".
 She told MTV that she learned how to belly dance by trying to flip a coin with her belly.
 Her hip shaking is mentioned, for example, in Fifth Harmony's "Brave Honest Beautiful" song, where the girl group members claim they can "dance like Beyoncé" and "shake like Shakira".

 In her earlier live performances, Shakira was noted for usually employing minimal production, taking to the stage with little makeup and, until and including the El Dorado World Tour, without or with few background dancers.
 She preferred to focus on her vocals, dance moves, and stage presence.
-In 2006 she confessed, however, to "getting lost in a cloud of hairdressers, make-up artists and assistants" for years, but declared then "reclaiming her image" and doing her own make-up.
+In 2006 she confessed, however, to "getting lost in a cloud of hairdressers, make-up artists and assistants" for years, but declared "reclaiming her image" and doing her own make-up.

-Shakira had repeatedly spoken of being a "control freak", wanting to do and be involved with "everything" on "her ship" by herself.
+Shakira had spoken of being a "control freak", wanting to do and be involved with "everything" on "her ship" by herself.
 "So I get involved in every part of my career.
 I'm in total control.
 Sometimes I feel like my mind is going to explode, but I can't change it.
 I've tried to delegate, but believe me, it doesn't work".
-On being a perfectionist, she said, "I'm not as confident as people think". [...]
-"I still have that monster inside of me that wants to do everything better and right".
+On being a perfectionist, she said, "I'm not as confident as people think. ...
+I still have that monster inside of me that wants to do everything better and right."